grossmeyer/books-api-golang/README.md

 Alex's blog only writes handlers for the GET and POST actions; I added a third action for PATCH.
 The PATCH handler in this case simply increments the itemCount by 1.
 Speaking of itemCount, fun fact, don't create a DynamoDB field called merely "count", as apparently that is a protected keyword.
 I ran into some inconsistent behavior that I finally tracked down by using the awscli tool to determine that my UpdateExpression was trying to modify fields that were named the same as the protected keyword.

-Other changes I made were to use rewrite the DynamoDB session initialization by following the pattern in the [AWS SDK.](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/using-dynamodb-with-go-sdk.html)
+Other changes I made were to rewrite the DynamoDB session initialization by following the pattern in the [AWS SDK.](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/using-dynamodb-with-go-sdk.html)

 Finally, I refactored out some of the helper functions Alex wrote in main.go to instead be stored in utils.go, which I find handy since it keeps main.go focused being a method handler.
+The validation functions that appear in the handlers I also moved here to keep the handlers themselves to look neat and tidy.